mdomans/mdomans.github.com/_posts/2014-02-12-make-your-python-web-app-faster-part-1.md

 That ties in directly to why writing tests is a good practice from performance view.
 When I make an assumption about the code  - I can be wrong.
 Tests help me validate my assumptions, since I see whether my new code passes or not.

-The guidline I stick to is writing as little new code as possible .
+The guideline I stick to is writing as little new code as possible .
 Python has terrific standard library and phenomenal collection of battle tested modules written by the community and available via pip.
 Don't solve problems someone already solved.

 ## How you should think about performance in Python